Magnetic Dipolar Quantum Battery with Spin-Orbit Coupling: INTRODUCTION

+Experimental realizations of QBs are limited, however, recent studies demonstrated a QB with superconducting qutrits \cite{Hu_2022,AsadAliAQT2025}.
+They showed that such QBs are optimized for stable charging and feature a self-discharge mechanism akin to supercapacitors, suggesting efficient energy storage in superconducting circuits.
+Similarly, other experimental evidence demonstrated quantum advantage in QB charging using Nuclear Magnetic Resonance (NMR) star-topology spin systems \cite{joshi2022experimental}, topological QBs \cite{lu2024topologicalquantumbatteries}, and the charging behavior in organic QBs \cite{quach2022superabsorption}.
+Recently, QB charging with single photons in a linear optics setup has been investigated, and demonstrations using single photons further highlight their practical potential \cite{huang2023demonstration}.

-QBs are realized through isolated or interacting quantum cell designs \cite{le2018spin}, as illustrated in Fig. \ref{f1}.
-In the case of isolated quantum cells, quantum cells function independently, while in the case of interacting quantum cells, interacting quantum cells can use spin-chain models to simulate many-body systems.
-Although QBs offer transformative potential for energy storage, overcoming challenges related to decoherence and dissipation is the key to their development and advancements \cite{barra2019dissipative}.
+QBs are realized through isolated or interacting quantum cell designs \cite{le2018spin}, as illustrated in Fig. \ref{f1}.{ For isolated quantum cells, each cell operates independently.
+However, for interacting quantum cells, spin-chain models can be used to simulate many-body systems.} Although QBs offer transformative potential for energy storage, overcoming challenges related to decoherence and dissipation is the key to their development and advancements \cite{barra2019dissipative}.
 Addressing these issues through control strategies and reservoir engineering is essential for robust quantum energy storage \cite{carrega2020dissipative}.

-Magnetic dipolar systems have garnered significant interest due to their quantum correlations and practical applications \cite{chomaz2022dipolar,hu2018effect,bovca2006magnetic,reis2013fundamentals,ren2017ground,chomaz2022dipolar,batista2024magnetic,hensler2003dipolar}.
-These systems, including Josephson qubits, polar molecular crystals, cold atoms, and cold polar molecules, benefit from controllable dipole-dipole interactions \cite{kruckenhauser2020quantum,peter2012anomalous, martinis2005decoherence, zhou2015quantum, rabl2007molecular, buchler2007three,chomaz2022dipolar}.
+Magnetic dipolar systems have garnered significant interest due to their quantum correlations and practical applications \cite{hu2018effect,bovca2006magnetic,reis2013fundamentals,ren2017ground,batista2024magnetic}.
+These systems, including Josephson qubits, polar molecular crystals, cold atoms, and cold polar molecules, benefit from controllable dipole-dipole interactions \cite{kruckenhauser2020quantum,peter2012anomalous, martinis2005decoherence, zhou2015quantum, rabl2007molecular, buchler2007three}.
 The Dzyaloshinsky-Moriya (DM) interaction \cite{dzyaloshinsky1958thermodynamic, moriya1960anisotropic} and the Kaplan–Shekhtman–Entin-Wohlman–Aharony (KSEA) interaction \cite{kaplan1983single, shekhtman1992moriya, shekhtman1993bond} play crucial roles in the evolution of quantum correlations.
 The KSEA interaction has been observed in materials like Yb$_4$As$_3$ and La$_2$CuO$_4$ \cite{shiba2000effective, ex2, ex3}, while the DM interaction's unique features, such as chiral N\'eel domain barriers and skyrmions, suggest potential applications in spin models \cite{ex5, ex6}.